-Kroger accepts coupons — digital or paper — on clearance items.
+Kroger accepts coupons — digital or paper — on clearance items, too.

 17. You can only stack a BOGO coupon with a BOGO sale if you still pay for two items at Kroger.

-You can’t get freebies by stacking BOGO coupons and sales.
-You’ll always have to pay for one item.
+You can’t get freebies by stacking BOGO coupons and sales at Kroger.
+You’ll always have to pay for an item.

 What you can do is use a regular coupon (like $0.25/1 product) for each item in a BOGO sale.
 At many Kroger stores, BOGO items automatically ring up as 50% off, making it even easier to use two coupons.